INL/BlackLab/aggregator/api-redesign/API.md

   // Previously top-level key.
   // Meant to be a free-for-all area where any useful
   // debug info can temporarily be added.
+Only added in debug mode.
-  // Can also occur in (parts of) other responses.
+  // Can also occur in (parts of) other responses?
   "debugInfo": {
     "cacheStatus": {
       // ...